ianastafeva/Tolk_test/README.md

 And finally in the web browser, the user should upload a fine-tuning database (for now must be one of the json files in the folder "databases"), select the data type (for now must be json), and the domain of the model (chatbot) and then click submit.

 The user can interact with the newly fine-tuned chatbot through the API.
-However, as explained above, due to integration issues, the chatbot resposes don't make sense.
+However, as explained above, due to integration issues, the chatbot responses don't make sense.

 ## Test chatbots locally
 to test the newly fine-tuned chatbots, the user should quit the API in the terminal and run one of the following commands (one for each chatbot domain):